- Getting started

 - Hex representation of the sha1-hash of the patches in (4) WITHOUT “New patches”, “Context:” and without blank lines.
 (Note that I’m not a developer of darcs itself.
 These information is kind of reverse-engineered.)

-named patch and a composite patch, etc?
+What is the difference between a patch set and a patch bundle, a named patch and a composite patch, etc?

 camelCase (the underscores are from older code)